 - Certain medications known to be unsafe in AHP

-- Some drugs in certain medication classes are known to trigger attacks in people with AHP, such as: seizure medications, antihistamines, hormones, migraine drugs, and sedatives.
-Partner with your doctor to review the medications known to trigger attacks and determine if you need to stop or change certain medications you may be taking.
+- Some drugs in certain medication classes are known to trigger attacks in people with AHP.
+Some of these include: seizure medications, allergy medications, hormones, migraine drugs, and sedatives.
+Partner with your doctor or pharmacist to review the medications known to trigger attacks and determine if you need to stop or change certain medications you may be taking